The Golden Spice: Unlocking the Health Benefits of Turmeric

 Turmeric

-Turmeric is a deep, golden-orange spice known to be used to give food colour, flavour, and nutrients.
+is a deep, golden-orange spice known to be used to give food color, flavor, and nutrients.
 Turmeric, a relative of ginger, is a native Asian plant whose rhizome (root) has been used in cooking for centuries.
 It is derived from the root of the plant and is commonly used as a seasoning in cooking, as well as a yellow dye for cloth and food.
-In recent years, turmeric has gained recognition for its potential health benefits, making it a popular supplement and ingredient in functional foods.
+In recent years, turmeric has gained recognition for its potential health benefits, making it a popular supplement and ingredient in functional foods

-• Anti-Inflammatory means that a substance has the ability to reduce inflammation in the body.
+• Anti-inflammatory means that a substance can reduce inflammation in the body.
 Inflammation is a natural response to injury or infection, but chronic inflammation can contribute to the development of various diseases such as heart disease, diabetes, and cancer.
 So, a substance that has anti-inflammatory properties can help to reduce the risk of these diseases.

-• Antioxidant means that a substance has the ability to neutralize harmful molecules called free radicals.
+• Antioxidant means that a substance can neutralize harmful molecules called free radicals.
 Free radicals can damage cells and contribute to the development of various diseases such as cancer, heart disease, and Alzheimer’s disease.
 So, a substance that has antioxidant properties can help to protect the body against these diseases.

 To understand in simple terms, anti-inflammatories help reduce the body’s response to injury or infection, while antioxidant helps protect the body against harmful molecules.